TimHanewich/ranger/readme.md

 ## Setting up Ranger
 Due to the Ranger program (in Python) running on a Raspberry Pi with a full Raspbian (Linux distro) environment, and being dependent on many libraries, it is slightly complicated to setup and run Ranger.
 However, I did my best to document the steps to both 1) set up a new RPi install to run Ranger and 2) run the Ranger program itself.
 You can find these steps documented [here](./docs/setup.md).

+## License and Disclaimer
+This project is licensed under the MIT License, which permits you to freely use, modify, and distribute this software.
+However, while the spirit of this project is to encourage learning and innovation, I do not condone the use of this technology for any harmful or malicious purposes.
+Please use responsibly.

+**Disclaimer**: I assume no responsibility for any issues, damages, or problems that may arise from using this project, including but not limited to wiring errors, hardware malfunctions, or any other unintended consequences.
+By using this project, you agree to take full responsibility for your own actions.